chisomrutherford/nigeria-clinical-guidelines-dataset/README.md

 The dataset is derived from the Nigeria Standard Treatment Guidelines (NSTG) 2022 and contains 270 clinical conditions.
 It is structured in JSON format, with each condition represented as a separate file, and follows schema version 1.0.

 The data was created using a clinician-supervised pipeline that involved optical character recognition (OCR), followed by manual curation, and subsequent structuring using a large language model.
-Validation is currently ongoing through spot-checking, with additional details outlined in the limitations section.

 ## Schema